UNCLASSIFIED (U)

 (U) Applicants who wish to enter the United States temporarily for pleasure, and who are otherwise eligible to receive visas, may be classifiable as nonimmigrant B-2 visitors if they meet the criteria listed below.

-(1) (U) Tourism or Family Visits: Applicants traveling to the United States for purposes of tourism or to make social visits to relative or friends.
+(1) (U) Tourism or Family Visits: Applicants traveling to the United States for purposes of tourism or to make social visits to relatives or friends.

 (2) (U) Medical Reasons: Applicants coming to the United States for medical treatment.
 If an applicant is traveling to receive medical treatment, then you must be satisfied that a medical practitioner in the United States has agreed to treat the applicant, and the applicant must provide information indicating the projected cost of treatment and any incidental expenses.
 You must be satisfied that the applicant has the means derived from legal sources and the intent to pay for the medical treatment and all incidental expenses, including transportation and living expenses, doctors, and hospitalization fees, as well as other medical and related expenses, either independently or with the pre-arranged assistance of others.
 To evaluate this and the credibility of the applicant's purpose of travel, you may ask for documentation, including: